pravg-amd/shark-ai/docs/programming_guide.md

 # Development Model

-All layers in SHARK Tank are completely defined for eager execution -- even those which are operating on exotic inference tensors.
+All layers in amdshark Tank are completely defined for eager execution -- even those which are operating on exotic inference tensors.
 In reference mode, all math is implemented in terms of native PyTorch operations, which is always available and allows rapid bootstrapping prior to the development of more